-Absence of obvious symptoms does not necessarily mean absence of Psa-V. Even if no symptoms are found, continue with regular monitoring.
-Identifying any changes in the level or degree of symptoms is key to rapid response in the event of an incursion.
+Absence of obvious symptoms does not necessarily mean absence of Psa-V. Continue with regular monitoring, even if no symptoms are found.
+Identifying any changes in the level, or degree of symptoms, is key to rapid response in the event of an incursion.

 Any person who identifies potential symptoms of Psa-V on an orchard for the first time must report the potential symptoms within 48 hours of identification.